lamalab-org/toolminutes/papers/ms_prediction_graph_transformers/tandem_ms_prediction_graph_transformers.md

 **Journal:** [Nature Machine Intelligence](https://www.nature.com/natmachintell/)

 ## Why discuss this paper?
-- The article is one of the first applications of transformers in this field, and the results show promise for improved MS-based compound identification.
+- The article is one of the first applications of transformers in this field.
+- It tackles with fundamental challenge in Mass Spectrometry (MS) - accurately simulating the fragmentation process.
+- The results show promise for improved MS-based compound identification.
+- It may be possible to combine MassFormer with SIRIUS (or another existing tool) to improve structure identifications.

 ## Context